wwnorton/design-system/docs/components/link.md

 ::: tip Dos

-- Do use links when…
+- Do use a link when…
   - It would be useful to "Copy", "Open in a new tab", or "Bookmark" the destination URL.
   - The text content is embedded in a sentence, and does not need margins or padding.
   - The text content conveys location, not an action (for example: a link that references a resource).